mfkasim1/mfkasim1.github.io/_posts/2020-03-24-survival-rate-covid19-indonesia.markdown

 - Bayesian inference
 ---

+## Summary

+Using a model that takes into account delay in recovery and death, I calculate there is a 71% chance of survival from the confirmed case.
+**This does not mean that there is a 71% chance of survival if infected by the virus, but this means, with the current government testing scheme, there is a 71% chance of survival if the government confirms positive.**
+The low number of case survival rate could indicate that the current reported number of confirmed cases is heavily disproportionate towards the severe cases.

 ## Introduction

 With almost all parts of the world is observing the outbreak of COVID19, one